qili531011-del/Building-Modeling/README.md

 #### Recurrent Neural Networks

 Building thermal dynamics are inherently time-dependent because indoor temperature is affected not only by current inputs but also by previous thermal states and accumulated heat storage effects.
-Recurrent Neural Networks, RNNs, are designed to model sequential data by maintaining hidden states that carry information from previous time steps.
+Recurrent Neural Networks (RNNs) are designed to model sequential data by maintaining hidden states that carry information from previous time steps.

 A general recurrent thermal model can be written as: